peak-ai/platform-global-images/README.md

   - [workflow-r-slim-v1](./workflow/r/slim)

 # Contribution
-We would love any contribution that you can make to images.
+We would love any contribution that you can make to the images.
 Read our [contributing guide](./CONTRIBUTING.md) to get familiar with our development process and to start contributing.

 # License
 [GNU GPL](https://opensource.org/licenses/GPL-3.0)